-The treatment for the removal of the tumour is a laminectomy (removal of the bone).
-It also involves a radical or gross total resection of the tumour.
+The treatment for the removal of the tumor is a laminectomy (removal of the bone).
+It also involves a radical or gross total resection of the tumor.
 Biopsy of these tumors is could also be performed if the differential diagnosis is yet to be determined and confirmation is required.
 Spine cancer surgeries are performed by onco-spine specialists.
-The general steps include the retraction of the tumour.
-The surgical approach is based on location of the tumour.
+The general steps include the retraction of the tumor.
+The surgical approach is based on location of the tumor.
 The procedure is conducted under the radio-imaging techniques.
 The surgeon carries out the laminectomy wherein then part of lamina bone is reached with the help of radio-imaging techniques with minimal incision.
-The tumour is retracted and removed.
+The tumor is retracted and removed.
 The surrounding healthy tissues are also scrapped and removed.
-The patient may receive radiation or chemotherapy or combination before surgery to shirk the tumour so that it can be easily removed.
+The patient may receive radiation or chemotherapy or combination before surgery to shirk the tumor so that it can be easily removed.